noi-techpark/odh-docs/source/guidelines/authentication.rst

 In order to receive an access token, you need in advance to have credentials for the Open Data Hub.
-If you do not have them, please open a ticket on issues.opendatahub.bz.it or send an email to :email:`help@opendatahub.bz.it`.
+If you do not have them, please open a ticket on issues.opendatahub.com or send an email to :email:`help@opendatahub.bz.it`.
 The same holds, if you plan to create an application that retrieves closed data from the Open Data Hub.
 For this, also other OAuth2 flows exist.